 How long does it take to get to St Paul de Vence?

 When you get on the bus, the ride takes around 1 hour to get to St Paul.
 The distance from Nice to St Paul de Vence is a little over 15 miles, but it makes its stops along the way through Cros de Cagnes, Cagnes-sur-mer, La Colle sur-loup (one of my favorite residential neighborhoods), past Foundation Maeght, to St Paul de Vence, and then continues to the village of Vence itself.

 How to get to St Paul de Vence

-A one-way ticket will cost $1.75.
-You can pay on the bus.
+A one-way ticket will cost $4 and you’ll be required to use a credit/debit card to ‘touch-in’ to pay.
 Once you enter the bus sit on the right side as you are riding.
 You’ll get the best views of St Paul as you are turning around the bends.

-Insider Tip: The No. LR400 bus gets super busy in the summer.
+Insider Tip: The bus gets super busy in the summer.
 I was up there a few weeks ago, and I stood the entire way back from St Paul to Nice.

 Bus from Nice to St Paul de Vence – Schedule